MarySeph/MarySeph.github.io/+ archive/(archived) Accessibility.md

 # Accessing this Site
 Last updated: October 29th, 2024

 This website has been designed to be responsible on mobile and desktop.
-See [[SitePlans#Stuff to Fix|this page]] for potential accessibility issues.
+See [[(archived) SitePlans#Stuff to Fix|this page]] for potential accessibility issues.

 There are some iframes that I'm not sure if they pose an issue.
 A search didn't give me an answer on that.